AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/create-forms.md

 +++ Step 3: Preview the form using your Edge Delivery Service (EDS) page.

-Till now, you have added the form block to your EDS project and prepared the structure of the form.
+Till now, you have added the Adaptive Form block to your EDS project and prepared the structure of the form.
 Now, to preview the form:

-1. **Access Your Project Directory:** Open your Microsoft SharePoint or Google Drive account and navigate to your AEM Edge Delivery project directory..
+1. **Access Your Project Directory:** Open your Microsoft SharePoint or Google Drive account and navigate to your AEM Edge Delivery project directory.

 1. **Embed the Form into a Document:** Open a document file (For example, index file) to embed the form.
 Alternatively, you can create a new document.

 1. **Navigate to the Desired Location:** Move to the desired location within the document where you intend to add the form.

-1. **Add the Form Block:** Insert a block named 'Form' into the file, as illustrated below:
+1. **Add the Adaptive Form Block:** Insert a block named 'Form' into the file, as illustrated below:

     | Form  |
     |---|